-Initially, the MLA was based on a large 40,000 tonne per day operation.
-Given the decline in commodity prices and increase in capital cost items since the date of the PEA, the Corporation has been reviewing the scope of the project as a smaller, lower capital intensive operation.
-Discussions have been on-going with the NAMR to re-submit the MLA as a smaller scale operation.
-The NAMR has accepted this request.
+Although initially, the MLA was to be based on a large 40,000 tonne per day operation, the decline in commodity prices and increases in capital cost items since the filing of a preliminary economic assessment ("PEA") in 2010, the Corporation initiated a review of the scope of the project as a smaller, lower capital intensive operation.

-During the third quarter, 2014, the Corporation with a consortium of Romanian specialist completed a mining study for a 20,000 tonnes per day operation and associated environmental impact and risk studies to be submitted in a revised MLA.
-The revised MLA was submitted to the NAMR in August 2014 and is under the review and approval process.
+During the third quarter, 2014, the Corporation with a consortium of Romanian specialists completed a mining study for a 20,000 tonnes per day operation and associated environmental impact and risk studies which were submitted to the NAMR in August 2014.
 In October 2014, the NAMR approved the mining waste management plan as one of the key steps in the Mining License approval process.
 In addition, the Corporation continues to assess the scalability of a potential mining operation at the Rovina Valley project with the goal to optimize return on investment.
 The revised MLA may form the basis for the re commencement of the Pre-Feasibility Study.